-You might be wondering how to cure asthma without medicine.
-If so, check out these 8 asthma natural remedies for:
+You might be wondering how to care for asthma without medicine.
+If so, check out these 8 asthma natural remedies:

 1. Best Foods for Treating Asthma

-A study of 68,000 women showed that those who ate more tomatoes, carrots and leafy greens had much lower rates of asthma and that people prone to asthma tended to have low levels of circulating carotenoids in their blood.
+Do you like oranges?
+Well, those foods that reflect the reds, oranges, and yellows of the rainbow contain carotenoids.
+A study of 68,000 women showed that those who ate more tomatoes, carrots, and leafy greens had much lower rates of asthma, and that people prone to asthma tended to have low levels of circulating carotenoids in their blood.
+And yes, salad leaves tend to be green, but the color under the green chlorophyll are the carotenoids.
+Think of a leaf turning color in autumn.
 (2)

-For vitamin C, consume leafy greens, citrus fruits, cruciferous veggies and berries.
-Vitamin E is found in nuts, seeds and healthy plant oils.
+For vitamin C, consume leafy greens, citrus fruits, cruciferous veggies, and berries.
+Vitamin E, which is a fat-soluble vitamin, is found in nuts, seeds, and healthy plant oils.

+Of the asthma natural remedies, this one applies to many other areas, as well.
+In fact, magnesium deficiency is common in industrialized areas.
 Low levels of magnesium are associated with increased risk of developing asthma.
-(6).
-It’s been found that magnesium can induce bronchial smooth muscle relaxation and allow air to get into and out of the lungs more easily.
+(7) It’s been found that magnesium can induce bronchial smooth muscle relaxation and allow air to get into and out of the lungs more easily.

-Research shows that fresh broccoli sprouts may help protect against asthma and other respiratory conditions.
-(7)
+Research shows that a compound in cruciferous veggies, and in fresh broccoli sprouts especially, may help protect against asthma and other respiratory conditions.
+(8)

 2. Avoid Foods that Can Make Asthma Worse

 Additionally, hidden food allergies can trigger asthma.
-This includes pasteurized milk products, gluten, soy, eggs and nuts.
-(11)
+Sugar may increase inflammation, as well, making a food-trigger more likely.
+This includes pasteurized milk products, gluten, soy, eggs, and nuts.
+(12, 13)

 3. Vitamin D